 - Patient has BCR-ABL-positive leukemia

-- Patient has active malignant tumors other than AML, or Myelodysplastic Syndrome (MDS).
+- Patient has an active malignancy other than AML, or Myelodysplastic Syndrome (MDS).

 - Patient has persistent non-hematological toxicities of ≥ Grade 2 (CTCAE v4.03), with symptoms and objective findings, from prior AML treatment (including chemotherapy, kinase inhibitors, immunotherapy, experimental agents, radiation, or surgery)